SirionRazzer/PWAKanban/README.md

 # Kanban

-PWA kanban board usable offline on any device.
+PWA kanban board usable offline on any device with optional synchronization of board.
+[NEW] You can synchronize your board across devices!

 [-> Check it out!](https://sirionrazzer.github.io/PWAKanban/)